Up the Fence With Cucumbers

 From Cucumber Novice to Cucumber Pro

 I remember meeting a young city boy a few years ago who didn't know that cucumbers and pickles were the same plant.
-That was an education for me because I didn't realize that everyone didn't know that.
-I didn't hesitate to remove that young man from that group that didn't know.
-Told him about the relationship between cucumbers and pickles.
-Less than a couple of years later, I was pleased to discover the same young man was growing his own garden and proudly showed off his gardening techniques for growing his own cucumbers.
+He got an educational experience that they were the same, and at the same time, I got an education when I discovered that everyone didn't know that.
+I didn't hesitate to remove that young man from that group that didn't know that pickles were vinegar and salt treated cucumbers.
+In less than a couple of years, I was pleased to discover the same young man was growing his own garden and proudly showed off his gardening techniques for growing his own cucumbers.
 He had gone from a complete novice concerning cucumber growing to nearly an expert.

 Eaten fresh or preserved as pickles, cucumbers are a popular vegetable and an easy one to grow.
 As long as rain or irrigation is available, they only require between 55-60 days to grow from planting to picking in most areas of the country.When grown up a fence, two square feet of the garden plot will provide each person in your family more than enough for a season full of this cool, juicy, tropical cultivar.